 Deane did two stints as Director of the Spiritual Emergency Network, which has had several rebirths after Christina Grof founded it.
-(SEN is now operational again.)
-Deane described, in an article in Quest magazine (Spring, 1996,) her own intense spiritual emergency in a mental hospital, a transcendent experience which resulted in her personal lasting transformation and an ability afterward to show loving kindness to all she encountered.
+(I think that SEN is now operational again.)
+Deane described, in an article in Quest magazine (Spring, 1996,) her own intense spiritual emergency in a mental hospital, a transcendent experience which resulted in her personal, lasting transformation and an ability afterward to show loving kindness to everyone she encountered.

 What did I learn from Deane Brown?

-Deane taught me that listening and silence is vastly undervalued in traditional therapeutic training and that unconditional positive regard and presence is more important than technique, but that both can coexist.
-I am ever grateful that her wisdom about and trust in life’s twists and turns is still being channeled to my current clients, most of whom are traveling through their own passage of transformation.
+Deane taught me that listening and silence is vastly undervalued in traditional therapeutic training and that unconditional positive regard and presence is more important than technique, and that both can coexist.
+I am ever grateful that her wisdom about and trust in life’s twists and turns is still carried forward to my current clients, all of whom are traveling through their own passage of transformation.

 Oberto Airaudi (Falco)

 Falco founded the Federation of Damanhur, a community which began more than 40 years ago to realize a dream for humankind.
 Jim and I spent some weeks at Damanhur in several years and appreciated what we learned there.
 We published a book about Damanhur and helped edit one of Falco’s books.